SublimeLinter/SublimeLinter-chktex/README.md

 ## Installation

 ### Linter installation
 Before installing this plugin, you must ensure that `chktex` is installed on your system.
+Chktex is available on [CTAN](http://www.ctan.org/pkg/chktex) and comes with many TeX packages.
+For example [TeX Live](http://www.tug.org/texlive/) starting with TeX Live 2011.

 Now you can proceed to install the SublimeLinter-chktex plugin.